fuseio/fuse-network/nethermind/OE_Migration.md

 - To check the logs of the Nethermind client (assuming it's running under the container name `fusenet`):
   - Things to look for
+    - `Address 0x0.......... is configured for signing blocks.` (if you are running a validator node)
-    - `Address 0x0.......... is configured for signing blocks.` Verify that the public address matches the node address
+    - `Address 0x0.......... is configured for .TODO.` (if you are **not** running a validator node)
+    - Verify that the public address matches the node address.
     - The node is sealing/syncing new blocks.
   ```bash
   docker logs fusenet
   ```
-- To check the logs of the validator app (if your are running a validator node):
+- To check the logs of the validator app (if you are running a validator node):

   ```bash
   docker logs fuseapp